SparrowOchon/genetic-drawing/README.md

 # Genetic Drawing
-The following is a heavily modified version of the original [project](https://github.com/anopara/genetic-drawing) which focuses on the speed of runtime and ease of use of the codebase.
-Changes were made to reduce runtime and code clutter.
+The following is a heavily modified version of the original [project](https://github.com/anopara/genetic-drawing) which focuses on the speed of runtime.
+Some staggering code clutter was also removed (a lot still remains but should be easier to read now).
 Additional changes could be made if additional speed is required specifically the use of `pandas` as well as `multiprocessing` pool focusing specifically on the DNA evolution and sampling from DNA will result in the greatest additional boost in performance as `numpy.choice` takes 1/3 of the remaining runtime.